All posts with the tag Shipping

 At Shippo we recently surveyed both US-based consumers and US merchants to find out what shoppers are expecting, and what other businesses are offering.
 Here are some of our most important findings.Read More

 Package rerouting is one of the oldest tricks in the fraudster book.
 It generally begins with stolen credit card details, and continues with an online order that appears safe, complete with the stolen card’s billing details and a matching shipping address.
-What happens next is a headache many merchants are unfortunately familiar with: fraudsters reroute the package and have the goods delivered to their location (instead of to the cardholder’s home).
+What happens next is a headache many merchants are unfortunately familiar with: fraudsters reroute the package and have the goods delivered to their location.
 For the merchant, the goods are unaccounted for, and a chargeback ensues shortly thereafter.
 Rerouting schemes have caught the attention of merchants and shoppers alike.
 The method of operation is quite straightforward, but its perpetrators have devised some sophisticated ways to keep merchants off guard.

-Completely blocking the option to reroute packages may seem like an option, but could be a bad move in terms of customer experience, as there are many legitimate reasons customers would want to change the shipping address after placing the original order.
-Sometimes customers realize they will be at work when the package arrives, and others may prefer to have gifts shipped to an alternative address to maintain the element of surprise.
-So how can merchants protect against this type of fraud without increasing false declines or creating unnecessary friction?
+Completely blocking the option to reroute packages may seem like a good idea at first, but could be a bad move in terms of customer experience, as there are many legitimate reasons customers would want to reroute.
+Sometimes customers prefer to reroute to their workplace, or to have gifts shipped to an alternative address to maintain the element of surprise.
+So how can merchants protect themselves against this type of fraud without increasing false declines or creating unnecessary friction?
 In this post I’ll share some tips on how to undermine fraudster efforts and to avoid incurring the associated losses.Read More

 In the world of CNP fraud, every day is Halloween.
 Excluding exposed fraud, which is fairly uncommon, perpetrators of online fraud go to lengths to conceal their identity and location in an attempt to fool eCommerce merchants.
 In this post, we provide an overview of the various techniques and methods employed by fraudsters to disguise themselves and give some pointers on how to identify these tricks for what they are.